Geography of Berlin

 Located in northeastern Germany on the River Spree, it is the center of the Berlin-Brandenburg Metropolitan Region, which has about 6 million residents from over 180 nations.
+Its elevation is about 32 m above sea level.

 Due to its location in the European Plain, Berlin is influenced by a temperate seasonal climate.
 Around one third of the city's area is composed of forests, parks, gardens, rivers and lakes.
 Berlin is surrounded by the state of Brandenburg.

 Topography

 Berlin is located in northeastern Germany in an area of low-lying marshy woodlands with a mainly flat topography.
 It is part of the vast Northern European Plain that stretches from northern France to western Russia.
 The Berlin–Warsaw Urstromtal (ice age glacial valley), between the low Barnim Plateau to the north and the Teltow Plateau to the south, was formed by meltwater flowing from ice sheets at the end of the last Weichselian glaciation.
 The Spree follows this valley now.
 In Spandau, Berlin's westernmost borough, the Spree empties into the river Havel, which flows from north to south through western Berlin.
 The course of the Havel is more like a chain of lakes, the largest being the Tegeler See and Großer (Grosser) Wannsee.
 A series of lakes also feeds into the upper Spree, which flows through the Großer (Grosser) Müggelsee in eastern Berlin.

 Substantial parts of present-day Berlin extend onto the low plateaus on both sides of the Spree Valley.
 Large parts of the boroughs, Reinickendorf and Pankow lie on the Barnim Plateau, while most of the boroughs—Charlottenburg-Wilmersdorf, Steglitz-Zehlendorf, Tempelhof-Schöneberg, and Neukölln—lie on the Teltow Plateau.

 The borough of Spandau lies partly within the Berlin Glacial Valley and partly on the Nauen Plain, which stretches to the west of Berlin.
 The highest elevations in Berlin are the Teufelsberg and the Müggelberge in the city's outskirts, and the Kreuzberg is the highest elevation in the centre.
 While the latter measures 66 m above sea level, the former are both about 115 m above sea level.
 The Teufelsberg is actually an artificial hill composed of a pile of rubble from the ruins of World War II.